Taxotere and Permanent Alopecia: What the Medical Literature Reports

-Legacy of General Health Information and the Shift to Specific Risks
+Legacy of Health Information and Occupational Exposure

-Clinical Presentation and Diagnosis of Taxotere-Induced Permanent Alopecia
+Clinical Presentation and Diagnosis of Permanent Alopecia

 Taxotere Pharmacology and Reported Adverse Effects